 - What you publish is also important from your perspective.
 Why?
 As you likely know already, creating an interesting and high quality video is more time-consuming than posting (and even editing) a photo.
 You should always consider how much time you can spend on producing your Instagram content and adjust the time available to what is possible, keeping in mind the high quality of the final piece.

-Conclusion: Taking advantage of new Instagram functions won’t guarantee that the Instagram algorithm will treat your content better than others.
+Conclusion: If there is a new feature on Instagram, it’s a good idea to at least try it out for some time because it could be favoured.
+However, taking advantage of new Instagram functions won’t guarantee that the Instagram algorithm will treat your content better than others.

 4. Instagram is hiding user posts